Pierre Marie: Political career

-From 1928, Marie left the medical academy to become a political journalist, first at physical-culturist magazine La Culture Physique, where Edmond Desbonnet served as his intellectual patron.
-His writings largely centred around his recommendations of exercise and fitness regimes, and his commentary on government sports and leisure policy.
+In 1928, Marie left the medical academy to become a political journalist, first at the physical-culturist magazine La Culture physique, where Edmond Desbonnet served as his intellectual patron.
+His writings largely centred around his recommendations for exercise and fitness regimes, and his commentary on government sports and leisure policy.

 In 1930, he turned to explicitly political writing as he moved to the Socialist Party's daily newspaper, Le Populaire.
 He became increasingly involved in the SFIO in the 1930s, gaining a reputation as the Party's foremost intellectual on matters of sports, leisure, and physical culture.
 His 1934 pamphlet, "Pour Le Sport Ouvrier", was adopted by the SFIO's Congress as official Party policy.
 This marked the first time the SFIO embraced physical culture explicitly.
 After the election of the French Popular Front in 1936, he worked in the ministerial cabinet of Léo Lagrange as a technical advisor, where he became a noted advocate of working-class sports and social hygiene within the French government.
 He is a rare figure to bridge the gap between French physical culturism and Socialism.
 After the fall of the Popular Front, Marie continued to write for Le Populaire.

 Historians have disagreed about the date of Marie's death.
 While most medical sources place his death before Occupation, noted historian Pascal Ory recently uncovered traces of Marie's writing in collaborationist newspapers Le Rouge et Le Bleu in support of the Vichy regime until 1941.
 His collaborationism has led some historians to understand the influence of physical culture in the SFIO and the Vichy Regime as one path that led many Socialists - like Marie - to supporting Pétain.